dstackai/dstack/docs/providers/code.md

 - `interruptible` - (Optional) `true` if the workflow can run on interruptible instances.
     By default, it's `false`.

+!!! info "NOTE:"
+    If your workflow is training a model using multiple parallel processes (e.g. via PyTorch DDP), make sure to use the `shm_size` to configure enough shared memory (e.g. `"8GB"` or more) so the processes can communicate.
+Otherwise, you might get an error.

 #### gpu

 The number of GPUs, their name and memory